 Learning how to make various doors is an essential skill that nearly every woodworker has employed at one time or another.
 No matter whether you're building new cabinet doors or a set of barn doors, door-making is a skill that takes practice and know-how.
-Here are some plane to get you started.
+Here are some plans to get you started.

 01 of 05